Allegion has mobilized a cross-functional ESG Council to support our ongoing commitment to

 All employees, U.S.

-8 'Senior leadership team' refers to the members of the company's management, i.e. the Executive Leadership Team (ELT).
+# 'Senior leadership team' refers to the members of the company's management, i.e. the Executive Leadership Team (ELT).
 'Other leaders' refer to those individuals reporting directly to an ELT member.
+'People managers' refer to those individuals who have direct reports that they manage.

 In the chart below, the blue line shows Allegion's employee engagement ranking expressed as a percentile when its engagement GrandMean is compared to that of all companies in the Gallup database for a given period.
 The orange line represents Allegion's engagement GrandMean compared to the subset of companies who are in the manufacturing sector.
 (In Gallup's percentile ranking, a higher number corresponds to higher engagement compared to others.)